pomelio/cookbook/docs/ext_mustache.md

 > import ext.mustache as m;

 ## render(path)
-> render from a mustache template with available variables
+> render from a mustache template with all available variables.
+All variables defined before this statement and in the scope or parents scopes are available for the mustache template.

 - params:
   - path: the template path.